-First, an offering from Ricoh, the Ricoh Theta S. This pocket sized camera costs around $350 and is super simple to use.
-It has exactly one button for taking photos or video.
+First, an offering from Ricoh, the Ricoh Theta S. This pocket-sized camera costs around $350 and is super simple to use.
+It has exactly one button for taking photos or videos.
 The camera can connect via USB or HDMI, but is also Wi-Fi capable, allowing you to transfer footage to your iPhone.
 This camera shoots at 14 megapixels, and 30 fps.
 There are several apps associated with it: one allowing you to edit your videos, as well as one that acts as a live-view feed and remote control to make shooting even easier.

 Related article: Full review for Ricoh Theta S >>